 Equipment we like includes:

 Forks – you need a fork with a 370mm fork Measured from the crown race to the axle. to work safely with a 28mm tyre.
-We recommend forks that use a curved blade as they usually offer a more comfortable ride.
-Two of our favourites that work with 28mm tyres are:
+We tend to prefer forks that use a curved blade as they offer a slightly more comfortable ride.
+One of our favourites is the Columbus Hiver.

 Wheelsets – We recommend going tubeless as you save weight, have less rolling resistance and get fewer punctures.
 Shimano Ultegra are exceptionally good value and tubeless ready, but we really love the Pro-Lite Bortola A 21 tubeless wheels as they have a slightly wider rim that helps maximise the benefit of 28mm tyres - and they are 150 grams lighter than the Ultegra.
 Shimano Dura Ace are even lighter at just 1387 grams per pair.
 Good wheels are more important than top spec gears.